-As budgets tighten, many CFOs and CEOs make the mistake to hit pause on investing in business innovation.
+As budgets tighten, many CFOs and CEOs make the mistake of hitting a pause on investing in business innovation.
 While protecting the bottom line is critical when business isn’t necessarily booming, new innovative ideas are actually what can help corporations survive in a time of uncertainty.

 Starbucks first offered mobile ordering through its app in 2015.
-Today, almost 25 percent of all orders in stores are placed through the mobile app, which actually saved the business during the COVID-19 pandemic.
+Today, almost 25 percent of all store orders are placed through the mobile app, which saved the business during the COVID-19 pandemic.
 Before the pandemic, analysts expected Starbucks to earn $6.06 billion this past quarter.
 Despite the decrease in customer traffic, the company still managed to generate $6.2 billion for the quarter.